We’re big fans of the Paleo Diet around these parts.

 What are your thoughts on the Paleo Diet?

 Have you tried it?
 What were your results?

 If you’re against it, what are your concerns?

 Leave a comment and let’s get the conversation started!
 As always, thanks for keeping things civil 🙂

 PS – If you are interested in the Paleo Diet and want more information, check out our Beginner’s Guide to the Paleo Diet which links to a number of great resources.
-If you want even more direction, our Nerd Fitness Guides are grounded in Paleo principles, applied in a way that you can slowly make changes rather than going all in.
+If you want even more direction, our Nerd Fitness Academy diet is grounded in Paleo principles, applied in a way that you can slowly make changes rather than going all in.
 Cheers!